 Of course, the British royals were not the only ones whose evil actions impacted people around the globe.
 Much of the same could be said about the family dynasties in the rest of Europe, as well as Africa and Asia, whose totalitarian rule destroyed the lives of those without the approved lineage and pedigree.
 Yet you don’t hear about young American girls dressing up as a Japanese empress or boys play-acting as the king of Eswatini (the former Swaziland).

 On the day Diana and Charles were married, I lived in Meriden, Connecticut and did the evening show on WHCN/Hartford.
 My old friend Bill had driven up from Long Island to visit for a couple of days.
 He wanted to wake up early that Wednesday morning to watch the wedding.

 Because I worked at night and couldn’t have cared less about such pageantry, I planned to sleep late and miss the pomp and circumstance.
 Then I realized I couldn’t — I had to get up and watch so I could talk about it on my radio show that night.
 It was just one of many sacrifices I made of my free time to stay plugged in to current events over the years, even those I had zero interest in.

 I still remember the reverent tone of the TV coverage of the royal wedding across every network.
 Many of the anchors acted as if the couple were members of their own family and described the goings-on with a mixture of adoration, envy, and idolization.

-There will no doubt be more of that tomorrow, even as it’s mixed with the follow-ups on the divorce and death that followed.
+There will no doubt be more of that tomorrow, even as it’s mixed with the follow-ups on the divorce and her death.
 There will likely also be updates on the offspring of Charles and Diana, whose lives have similarly been turned into tabloid fodder and promoted as if they mattered.